christoflemke/flaskplan/README.md

 # What's this?

-Web app showing stops and departures based on data from rejseplanen.dk (http://labs.rejseplanen.dk/api)
+Web app showing stops and departures in your vicinity based on data from rejseplanen.dk (http://labs.rejseplanen.dk/api)

 # How do I use it?